SimpleVM/simpleVMIntroWorkshop/part51.md

    ![](./figures/clusterMasterImage.png)
 3. The worker nodes will run the actual tools, so we need a flavor with more cores then the one that the master node is using.
 Furthermore, the worker nodes need more disk space since the tools save their intermediate results on the respective worker node.
-   That`s why we have to select a flavor with an Ephemeral disk.
+   That's why we have to select a flavor with an Ephemeral disk.
 Please select **de.NBI large + ephemeral** as flavor and start two worker nodes by providing `2` as the worker count.
    ![](./figures/batch_worker.png)